Family & Consumer Sciences

 Guide for New Parents

 Information for Families

 You've Got the Power - Living Will and Power of Attorney

 Mailing Food (Tips for sending goodie boxes to our troops overseas)

 New Rules for Baby Cribs

-May 30 - May 31 ServSafe® Manager Certification Training This training program certifies food handlers and managers in restaurants, schools, hospitals, nursing home cafeterias, and other food service businesses to prevent causing or spreading foodborne illness.
+Oct 23 - Oct 24 ServSafe® Manager Certification Training This training program certifies food handlers and managers in restaurants, schools, hospitals, nursing home cafeterias, and other food service businesses to prevent causing or spreading foodborne illness.
 The ServSafe® Program is a recognized food safety sanitation course developed by The Educational Foundation of The National Restaurant Association.
-Baxley, GA - (109.0 Miles)
+Jesup, GA - (130.0 Miles)

 Your Household Water Quality: Odors in Your Water (C 1016) Homeowners sometimes experience unpleasant odors in their household water.
 In many cases, the exact cause of the odor is difficult to determine by water testing; however, this publication provides a few general recommendations for treating some common causes of household water odors.